 Eligible agricultural management practice implementations must occur on the Assessor Parcel Number(s) (APNs) identified in the approved SOW.
-Implementation must begin on or after May 1, 2018, but no later than November 30, 2018.
+Implementation must begin on or after January 1, 2018, but no later than November 30, 2018.
 Failure to implement the project prior to November 30, 2018 may result in all or any portion of the grant funding withheld or termination of the Grant Agreement.

-Selected eligible agricultural management practices must be implemented each year for the three Project Years from May 1, 2018 through December 31, 2020.
+Selected eligible agricultural management practices must be implemented each year for the three Project Years from January 1, 2018 through December 31, 2020.
 Implementations must begin prior to November 30 of each Project Year.

-All implementations must include a Treatment field (T) where the selected eligible management practices (which must include at least one of the eligible soil management practices) will be implemented and a corresponding Control field (C) to be maintained without any changes to the pre-implementation management practices that will serve as a comparison to T.
+For both Type A and B projects, all implementations must include a Treatment field (T) where the selected eligible management practices (which must include at least one of the eligible soil management practices) will be implemented and a corresponding Control field (C) to be maintained without any changes to the pre-implementation management practices that will serve as a comparison to T.